Enriching Yoga Retreat & Hiking in Vietnam 2026

 Fitness Level and Trekking Details:

-• Expect 3 days of hiking in Sapa, with moderate to challenging trails (6–15 km per day).
+• Expect 3 days of hiking in Sapa, with moderate-to-challenging trails (6–15 km per day).

 • Trails can be muddy or slippery, so sturdy hiking shoes are essential.